mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 ![tabs_groups](./doc/tabs_groups.png)

 Inside a group (column), the dashboard content is structured vertically, from top to bottom.
-If you assigned three items to a group like this:
+If you assigned three items to a single group on a single tab like this:

 ![group_structure](./doc/group_structure.png)